sandeepmistry/arduino-LoRa/API.md

 ### Register callback

-Register a callback function for when a packet transmission finish.
+Register a callback function for when a packet transmission finish. `NOTE:` Only write simple function to manipulate a state variable.
+Then use the variable to do action in loop().
+Also, delay() will not work as it is an interrupt callback.

 ```arduino
 LoRa.onTxDone(onTxDone);